BuGlessRB/remixml/README.md

   to the same variable.
 - `flags` is an optional bitmask with:
    - 1: kill all whitespace.
-   - 2: preserve all whitespace.<br /><br />
+   - 2: preserve all whitespace.
    If neither bits are present, it defaults to collapsing whitespace around newlines to a single newline.

 Exposed API-list (in NodeJS and the browser):
 - `Remixml.remixml2js(remixmlsrc, flags?)`<br />